 A minor is an academic plan that is a secondary area of study and that provides breadth to a student's baccalaureate degree.
 Minors offered by faculties are normally available to all students.

 If you’re interested in the aging process and the unique health issues faced by older adults, consider the Gerontology Minor.
 You’ll investigate topics such as long-term care, the physiological effects of aging, balance control, and exercise programming.

-This minor is available to students in any four-year program at Waterloo.
-Refer to the Undergraduate Calendar for a full list of courses in this minor.
+The Gerontology minor is available to students in any four-year program at Waterloo.
+Refer to the Undergraduate Calendar for a full list of courses in the minor.

 An Aging Studies Option is also available for students who would like to learn about some issues related to aging, but don’t want to complete the full minor.